 How to Choose the Right Surrogacy Center in Gurgaon

-Selecting a surrogacy center in Gurgaon requires careful consideration, extending beyond medical success to legal proficiency and ethical commitment, especially under the 2021 Act.
-Intended parents must be proactive and informed consumers when making this choice.
+Choosing the right surrogacy center in Gurgaon is an important decision.
+It involves more than just medical success—it also requires legal knowledge and ethical practices, especially under the 2021 Surrogacy Act.
+Intended parents should be well-informed and ask the right questions when making this choice.

-• What is your center’s specific experience with managing altruistic surrogacy cases under the regulations effective since January 2022?
+- What is your experience with altruistic surrogacy cases under the 2021 Act?

-• How do you assist intended parents and surrogates in navigating the complex legal requirements, such as obtaining the necessary Certificates of Essentiality/Eligibility and the mandatory court order for parentage?
-Do you offer in-house legal coordination or provide referrals to experienced legal counsel specializing in this Act?
+- How do you help intended parents and surrogates with legal requirements, like getting the necessary certificates and court orders?
+Do you have in-house legal experts or referrals to specialized legal counsel?

-• What specific counseling and psychological support services are available for both the intended parents and the surrogate mother throughout the entire process, including post-delivery?
+- What counseling and psychological support do you offer to both the intended parents and surrogate mother during and after the process?

-• Evaluate Transparency and Communication: Choose a center that communicates openly, honestly, and clearly about every aspect of the process – the steps involved, potential medical and legal challenges, realistic timelines, permissible costs, and success probabilities.
-Be wary of centers that are evasive, make guarantees, or downplay the complexities.
+Choose a center that is open, honest, and clear about everything—from the steps involved to possible challenges, timelines, costs, and success rates.
+Be cautious of centers that seem evasive, make promises they can’t keep, or downplay the challenges.

 Success Rates of Surrogacy in Gurgaon